sebsteinig/era5-heatwaves/README.md

 The analysis was done with Python and is documented in the Jupyter Notebook "era5_july-2023_heatwaves.ipynb".
 Processed temperature data and calculated heatwave metrics are exported to bitmap (PNG) for visualisation with the [ClimateArchive engine](https://climatearchive.org).
+The visualisation renders in real time in any web browser using the 3D JavaScript library [three.js](https://threejs.org).
 The final visualisation is shown at the top.

 Input data is too large for GitHub, but can be freely obtained from the sources below: